JulianGerrit/WebModel-docs/source/language.md

 The language recognizes two variable types.
 Hidden and Visible variables.
 A visible variable is a variable that will be used to draw the graph.
 To define a visible variable one should use the keyword `draw`.
+To define the x axis for this graph, use `X_AXIS` on the position of a color.
 ```
 draw x as X_AXIS;
 draw y as (234, 0, 116);